Kees Vuik: Research

 Vuik's primary research interests are in numerical linear algebra.
 He also works on simulators for energy networks and high-performance computing.
 Several dozen Ph.D. students have been supervised by Vuik.
 His research has led to many publications in international journals.
-He was the founder of the TU Delft Institute for Computational Science and Engineering (DCSE), of which he has been the director since 2007.
+He was the founder of the TU Delft Institute for Computational Science and Engineering (DCSE), of which he has been the director from 2007 to 2025.
 The institute connects TU Delft researchers from various disciplines that make use of computational methods.
 Thanks to his efforts, a High-Performance Computing facility was created within TU Delft, to which he has been a scientific director from 2020 to 2023.
 From 2012 to 2019, Vuik also served as scientific director of the 4TU.Applied Mathematics Institute (4TU.AMI) of TU Delft, TU Eindhoven, the University of Twente and Wageningen University & Research.
 Under his leadership, the institute has grown into an important player within the Dutch mathematical community, with connections to similar institutes such as Matheon in Berlin.
 4TU.AMI has also contributed to the innovation of mathematics education.
 In 2013, Vuik participated in a Flemish-Dutch economic mission to Texas as a representative of (at the time) the 3TU federation.